 - 1. Students who are tardy to school will have five school days to present an excuse to the Student Center/Main Office. - 1.
 At the Elementary and Intermediate School, students must be escorted by a parent and signed into school.
 This will constitute the parent excuse. - 2.
 At the Middle and High School, students may be escorted in by a parent and signed into school.
 This will constitute the parent excuse.
-If the parent does not escort the student into school, a written excuse must be presented within five school days. - 2.
-Failure to turn in a note within the allotted time frame will result in the tardiness being considered unexcused. - 3.
-After the fourth unexcused tardy, the student will receive a written warning from the Student Center/Main Office - 4.
-After the fifth unexcused tardy, a certified letter will be sent home and a detention will be assigned. - 5.
-Further unexcused tardies will result in additional consequences and loss of privileges and possible referral to the Magistrate.
+If the parent does not escort the student into school, a written excuse must be presented within five school days.

+2. Failure to turn in a note within the allotted time frame will result in the tardiness being considered unexcused.

+3. After the fourth unexcused tardy, the student will receive a written warning from 1 + 2 + 2 + 2 = 2 the Student Center/Main Office

+4. After the fifth unexcused tardy, a certified letter will be sent home and a consequence may be assigned by the building principals.

+5. Further unexcused tardies will result in additional consequences and loss of privileges and possible referral to the Magistrate.